 Strategy 1.2.f: Encourage dialogue with those with differing viewpoints on public land management, so as to better understand various perspectives on the nature and sources of public lands threats, thereby leading to durable solutions.

-OUTCOME 1.3: Broadbands are established in areas of the country where grassroots activism is essential to defend public lands.
+OUTCOME 1.3: Broadbands in areas of the country where grassroots activism is essential to defend public lands

 Strategy 1.3.a: Develop a process to determine how to strategically expand Broadbands, considering geographic needs, staff capacity, and areas of high existing membership.